 In northern Sardinia, you will find Arcipelago di La Maddalena National Park, which takes its name from the clear blue waters in the area.

-The park covers 180km2 of coast and has more than 60 islands, both large and small.
+The park covers 180km2 of coast and has more than 60 islands, among the best islands in Europe.
 There are plenty of boat tours that let you discover these scenic islands during your visit.

 6 – Yellowstone National Park, United States of America